5 Characteristics of a Successful Leadership Development Strategy & Approach

-The executives in our study reported that for successful leadership development, it’s critical to craft blended initiatives that reflect your organization’s individual culture and business needs.
+The executives in our study reported that the most successful leadership development initiatives involve a blended approach that reflects the organization’s unique culture and business needs.

 Respondents define “blended” broadly and think about it from 2 perspectives:

-- Blending modalities, such as face-to-face delivery with online leadership training, gives leaders greater flexibility and choice in how they learn.
+- Blending modalities, such as combining face-to-face, in-person delivery with online leadership training, gives leaders greater flexibility and choice in how they learn.

-To help leaders navigate these expanded development choices in a thoughtful and systematic way, organizations are providing guidance on what capabilities will be needed at each point in the typical career continuum.
+To help leaders navigate these expanded development choices in a thoughtful and systematic way, organizations are providing guidance on what capabilities and leadership competencies are most important at each point in the typical career continuum.